klavierlernen/klavierlernen.github.io/README.md

 ### 🤖 About Development

-This app was developed with the assistance of **ChatGPT** (GPT-4) and was iteratively expanded and customized by the developer.
+This app was developed with the assistance of **ChatGPT** (GPT o3 mini high) and was iteratively expanded and customized by the developer.